 South Scappoose Creek Restoration

-Restoration activities will occur as funding is available over the next several years, and initially be focused on Zones G & H (middle areas of photo below).
+Continued restoration activities will occur as funding is available over the next several years, and initially be focused on Zones G & H (middle areas of photo below).
 Funding is also being sought for designs and construction on Zone F (north), and potentially on Zone I (south).

 Initial plans for the project include creating a shallower slope along much of the western bank, creating floodplain benches at critical locations along the project area, and reconnecting with historical side channels.
 All areas will be re-vegetated with native vegetation as the project progresses.

-For more information contact the Scappoose Bay Watershed Council at 503-397-7904 or email: email@example.com.
+For more information contact Pat at the Scappoose Bay Watershed Council at 503-397-7904 or email: email@example.com.